 - To cook the salmon, fold the narrow (thin) end of each fillet underneath so the salmon cooks evenly.
-Bake for 12 to 15 minutes or until salmon is cooked through, is opaque and flakes easily with a fork (insert the tines of a fork into the thickest part of the fish at an angle and twist gently; it should flake easily).
+Bake for 12 to 15 minutes or until the salmon is cooked through, opaque and flakes easily with a fork (insert the tines of a fork into the thickest part of the fish at an angle and twist gently; it should flake easily).
 Brush the cooked salmon fillets with the reduced glaze/sauce.

 Salmon Rice Bowl Assembly

 - To assemble the salmon rice bowls, divide the cooked rice between two bowls.
 Top each with a salmon fillet, kimchi, carrot, cucumber, chili pepper, green onion and sesame seeds.
 Drizzle over the spicy mayo.
 Serve and enjoy!Note: If desired (and if the fillets had the skin still intact), gently remove the skin from the salmon fillets before placing the salmon over the rice.